uniVocity/univocity-api/README.md

 However, *foodsOfGroup* takes two parameters: the code of a food group, and the description of a food.
 Instead of using a literal value, we chose to use the *findGroupCode* function to fetch food group codes.
 The $ sign in `$groupName` indicates there is a variable with the name *groupName*.
 When executing this mapping, uniVocity will read the value of the variable *groupName* and invoke the function *findGroupCode* with it.
-The result will be passed on to the fist parameter of function *foodsOfGroup*, and its second parameter will receive the value of the variable *foodName*.
+The result will be passed on to the fist parameter of the function *foodsOfGroup*, and its second parameter will receive the value of the variable *foodName*.

 In this example, the variables *groupName* and *foodName* are set using the commands `engine.setVariable("groupName", "Dairy%")` and
 `engine.setVariable("foodName", "CHEESE%")`, before executing a mapping cycle.